assely/documentation/taxonomy.md

 #### Retrieving single post

-You can also immediately search for single term.
+You can also immediately search for a single term.
 Pass term id as the `find` method argument.

 ```php
 use App\Taxonomies\Genres;